Our Work

 +

 This book is about those problems.
-It is written for leaders who are good at the visible parts of their jobs and know, somewhere in their gut, that the invisible parts are where the real work lives.
+It is written for leaders who are already capable in the visible parts of leadership but understand that the invisible parts are often what determine whether an organization grows or slowly breaks apart.

 The Gap Between Authority and Influence